signal11/hidapi/README.txt

 To build the Test GUI:
   On Windows, build the .sln file in the hidtest/ directory.
   On Linux and Mac, run make from the hidtest/ directory.

+To build the shared library:
+  (Only Linux) cd to the linux/ directory and run `make libhidapi.so`.

 To build using the DDK (old method):